marianidchenko/ReactTwitter/README.md

 - Liking, saving and commenting on posts made by other users
 - The ability to tweet and delete (or edit if you prefer that)
 - Following others and keeping track of how many people have followed you
+- Clicking on a tweet to view all details and comments on it
 - Checking out other profiles and all of their posting and commenting history, as well as their likes (They get some privacy with their bookmarks)
 - Keeping track of your favourite posts with bookmarks
 - Editing your profile.